 Find out the best backwater routes that you should sail over on your trip to Alleppey, Kerala.
 Each route of Alleppey backwaters has something unique and captivates you more than the other.
 See what each of them offers and take your pick.

 Alappuzha Backwaters Round

-The picture-perfect canals, lakes, rivers, and beaches of Alleppey surrounded by evergreen paddy fields and coconut palms are generally referred to as the Kuttanad area and makeup what people call the “Venice of the East”.
-It’s the perfect stretch for a houseboat cruise that lets travelers tour the major tourist attractions in Alleppey like the Kuttanadu Paddy Field and the 11th-century statue of Lord Buddha called Karumadikuttan.
+The picture-perfect canals, lakes, rivers, and beaches of Alleppey surrounded by evergreen paddy fields and coconut palms are generally referred to as the Kuttanad area and make up what people call the “Venice of the East”.
+It’s the perfect stretch for a houseboat cruise that lets travellers tour the major tourist attractions in Alleppey like the Kuttanadu Paddy Field and the 11th-century statue of Lord Buddha called Karumadikuttan.
 It’s the core backwater area of Alleppey and is abundant in natural beauty and lush greenery, making a boat ride on these waters nothing less than a fairytale!

 Alleppey To Kumarakom Backwaters Round

 The next major stretch over these waters is the Alleppey to Kumarakom Round.
 This is essentially a combination boat cruise in the backwaters between Alleppey and Kumarakom.
 Located on the Vembanad lake, backwaters Alleppey are home to numerous flora and fauna.
-Travelers may find this stretch boring as it is in the middle of the lake and there is nothing much to see.
+Travellers may find this stretch boring as it is in the middle of the lake and there is nothing much to see.

 If you are on the banks, you get to see everything from local village life, canopies of swaying palms, patches of green fields, to a famous bird sanctuary with plentiful water birds sunbathing on the shores.
 You can also explore the region of Kuttanad in this excursion along with witnessing the best of Kumarakom’s backwaters.